-Use the following procedure to untwist a twisted lap/ shoulder belt.
+Use the following procedure to untwist a twisted lap/shoulder belt.

-- 1. Position the latch plate as close as possible to the anchor point. - 2.
-At about 6 to 12 in (15 to 30 cm) above the latch plate, grasp and twist the belt webbing 180 degrees to create a fold that begins immediately above the latch plate. - 3.
+1. Position the latch plate as close as possible to the anchor point.

+- 2. At about 6 to 12 inches (15 to 30 cm) above the latch plate, grasp and twist the seat belt webbing 180° to create a fold that begins immediately above the latch plate. - 3.
 Slide the latch plate upward over the folded webbing.
-The folded webbing must enter the slot at the top of the latch plate.

-4. Continue to slide the latch plate up until it clears the folded webbing.
+The folded webbing must enter the slot at the top of the latch plate. - 4.
+Continue to slide the latch plate up until it clears the folded webbing and the seat belt is no longer twisted.